Purvisolanki/Purvisolanki/README.md

 ### Hi there 👋 I am Purvi Solanki
-Front End Web Developer
+MERN stack Developer

-Pursuing Computer Science engineering with hands-on experience. working with: React js.
+Computer Science engineer with hands-on experience.
+Working with: MERN stack.
 Organized and dependable candidate successfull at managing multiple priorities with a positive attitude.
 Willingness to take on added responsibilities to meet team goals.

-✉️  You can contact me at solankipurvi021@gmail.com
+✉️  You can contact me at purvisolanki018@gmail.com

 🧠  I keep learning new technologies

-🤝  I'm open to collaborating on Website Development
+🤝  I'm open to collaborating on Website Development and devops.

 <!--
 **Purvisolanki/Purvisolanki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.